lav45/yii2-translated-behavior/README.md

     {
         return [
             [
-                'class' => TranslatedBehavior::className(),
+                '__class' => TranslatedBehavior::class,
                 'translateRelation' => 'postLangs', // Specify the name of the connection that will store transfers
                 // 'languageAttribute' => 'lang_id' // post_lang field from the table that will store the target language
                 'translateAttributes' => [
                     'title',
                     'description',